Get Your Free Estimate Today

 The Testing Process

 Conducting CAZ testing is essential for safeguarding the health and safety of building occupants.
-By ensuring that appliances can draft properly, homeowners and building managers can prevent the risks associated with back drafting, such as exposure to carbon monoxide and other hazardous gases.
+By ensuring that appliances can draft properly, homeowners and builders can prevent the risks associated with back drafting, such as exposure to carbon monoxide and other hazardous gases.